WeblateOrg/weblate/README.rst

 Weblate
 =======

 Weblate is web based translation tool.
-It is based on translate-toolkit and heavily uses git backed to store project.
+It is based on polib and heavily uses git backed to store project.

 Project goals